Weight Loss Resources

 I’ve got a lot of use of the ‘Oops’ category on the food diary.
 It’s taught me when I most regularly have the unplanned food that puts me over my calorie limit, so I can now plan snacks for these times.
 Finally, bodies are weird and weight will fluctuate daily, sometimes for no reason, don’t panic when it does!

-Take a free, 24 hour trial and have a look at the Members Forum section where, like Sophie, you will find answers to your questions, support and friendship.
+Have a look at the Members Forum section where, like Sophie, you will find answers to your questions, support and friendship.
+Take free 24 hour trial and see for yourself.